blobaa/attestation-protocol-ts/README.md

 ## General

 This library uses the [ardor-ts](https://github.com/somedotone/ardor-ts) package to interact with the [Ardor](https://ardorplatform.org) Blockchain.
-At the current state there is no child chain and fee configuration possible.
-It uses the default ardor-ts configuration and therefore the IGNIS child chain and automatic fee calculation.
+At the current state there is no child chain configuration possible.
+It uses the default ardor-ts configuration and therefore the IGNIS child chain.

 There are lots of tests in the test folder.
 Have a look if you need some additional examples of how to use the APIs.